-- Week 1 Wednesday deadline for registration with Language Centre for Foreign Language course. - Week 1 Friday deadline for submission of application for the Foreign Language Option.
+- Week 1 Wednesday deadline for registration with Language Centre for Foreign Language course. - Week 2 Monday deadline for submission of application for the Foreign Language Option, once registration has been confirmed by the Language Centre.
 Departmentally co-ordinated.

 Hilary Term: